ohyykk/Toronto_Motor_Vehicle/README.md

-# Hot Spots of Inequality: Urban Heat Islands and Socioeconomic Disparities in Toronto
+## When Risk Hits the Road: Does Danger Drive a Return?
 ## Overview

-This repository contains the analysis for the paper **"Hot Spots of Inequality: Urban Heat Islands and Socioeconomic Disparities in Toronto."** The research examines the relationship between urban heat island (UHI) intensity, land use patterns, and socioeconomic factors across Toronto neighborhoods.
-By analyzing spatial and demographic data, the paper explores how urban heat is distributed and whether it disproportionately affects lower-income communities.
+This repository contains the analysis for the paper **"When Risk Hits the Road: Does Danger Drive a Return?"** The research examines the spatial and temporal patterns of motor vehicle thefts and collisions involving Killed or Seriously Injured (KSI) individuals in Toronto.
+By analyzing geospatial and temporal data, the paper explores how risks are distributed and the environmental, behavioral, and contextual factors that contribute to these incidents.

-A combination of statistical modeling and geospatial analysis is used to identify key factors contributing to UHI intensity and propose equitable mitigation strategies.
+A combination of statistical modeling and geospatial analysis is used to identify key risk factors and propose actionable strategies to improve urban safety.

 ## File Structure